 A native Clevelander who was raised on the “other side” of the city, Lisa submerged herself in a world of struggle and poverty that she had been protected from her whole life.
 Over the course of five months, she became an integral part of the boys’ lives — tagging along to their classes, practices and team bus rides.
 Leroy and Dartanyon graciously accepted Lisa, and Lisa’s role in their lives grew from reporter to mother.
 The initial story, “Carry On,” aired in 2009 to a tremendous response and the support of thousands of viewers offering their help.
 Following a 2013 piece detailing how much their lives have changed in the ensuing years, USA Today and Sports Illustrated called “Carry On: Why I Stayed” the “best story ESPN had ever aired.”

 In 2009, Leroy became the first person in his family to graduate from High School and in 2013 he became the first person in his family to graduate from college — receiving a degree in Video Game Production from Collins College in Arizona.
 Dartanyon’s life-changing offer came from the United States Olympic Committee in 2010; he was invited to learn the Paralympic sport of judo at the Olympic Training Center in Colorado Springs.
 He trained relentlessly and catapulted past athletes who had been training their whole lives to secure a spot in the on the Paralympic team at the 2012 London games.
-He secured the bronze medal.
+There, he secured the bronze medal.
 Dartanyon went on to win the 2014 world championships and brought home a second bronze medal from Rio in 2016.